Alcione elainus: Description

 Alcione was a small pterosaur, with a wingspan of 1.8–2.4 m.
 Its limb proportions were relatively short compared to related pterosaurs.
 Its anatomy was relatively typical for the group.
 Its mandible was narrow and Y-shaped (from a dorsal view), and lacked teeth.
 Instead, it had sharp edges.
 The scapulocoracoid was fused in the type specimen, which suggests that it was mature.
 This bone was boomerang-shaped, a condition seen in many nyctosaurids, and to a lesser degree in pteranodontids.

 Classification

 Below is a cladogram showing the results of a phylogenetic analysis first presented by Andres and colleagues in 2014, and updated with additional data by Longrich and colleagues in 2018.
 They found Alcione within the family Nyctosauridae.

 In their phylogenetic analyses, Fernandes et al. (2022) recovered Alcione as the sister taxon to Epapatelo and Simurghia.
-These taxa, along with the Nyctosauridae, comprise the new clade, Aponyctosauria.
+These taxa, along with the Nyctosauridae, comprise the clade Aponyctosauria.